Steinperfer/Android-FixCrashes-Hard-Fault-Tolerance/README.md

 This can happen when your device has **defective RAM/SoC** or runs a **broken kernel**.
 The CPU throws SIGBUS, SIGILL, SIGSEGV, SIGTRAP signals
-that Android treats as fatal and will kill your apps or trigger a reboot/watchdog.
+that Android treats as fatal and will kill your apps or trigger a reboot.

 **This module makes Android ignore those errors instead of dying.**